Danondso/mfdr/README.md

 **Requirements for MusicBrainz mode:**
 - Your audio files must have AcoustID fingerprints in their metadata (pre-processed)
-- Install with: `pip install musicbrainzngs`
+- Install with: `pip install musicbrainzngs pyacoustid`
 - Optional but recommended: Get free AcoustID API key from https://acoustid.org/api-key
+- Optional: MusicBrainz account for faster lookups (no rate limiting with authentication)

 **Verbose Mode (`-v, --verbose`):**
 When enabled, provides detailed logging including: